dladowitz/dox_assignment/README.md

 Description: Using a Ruby class and a simple word analyses algorithm assign a relevancy score to each article based on the query provided.
 Do not use a search engine library, you need to create your own algorithm.
-Incorportate this relevancy score in the sort order of the search results.
+Incorporate this relevancy score in the sort order of the search results.
 Search against article body and title.
-An article that contains the same word twice would have a relevancy store that is higher than an article which only contains the searched word once.
+An article that contains the same word twice would have a relevancy score that is higher than an article which only contains the searched word once.
 ```